mpcsb/testing_branch/_posts/2021-02-20-outliers_time_series.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>

-This is a trivial case, when we have just one outlier.
-In case of more than one, the absence of one of the outlier is no longer sufficient to obtain a clear signal — depending on the magnitude of the outlier, the perturbation it adds makes any modelling quite hard.
+In case of more than one outlier, the problem stops being trivial; the absence of one of the outlier is no longer sufficient for the model to obtain a clear signal — depending on the magnitude of the outlier, the perturbation it adds makes any modelling quite hard, forcing the removal of another data point.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/outliers_ts/interp_2_outlier_2.gif" | relative_url }})